VeriMails vs Mails.so

 Pricing Snapshot

 Mails.so pricing currently renders as subscription plans, and the homepage may show discounted first-month prices.
-Use the plan allowances and extra-validation rows to avoid mistaking a monthly subscription for a one-time credit pack.
+The table below separates regular plan allowances from promotional presentation so buyers do not mistake a monthly subscription for a one-time credit pack.

 | Plan or pack | VeriMails | Mails.so pricing model |